 A b o u t u s

 These performance cycles include the Women's Cycle, the Song Trilogy, and the Garden of Intimacy and Desire, The Chagall Cycle, and, currently, The Latin American Cycle, which is inspired by the magical realist literature and surrealist visual art and literature of South America.
 In 1994, Double Edge moved from Boston to a 105-acre former dairy farm in rural Ashfield, MA, to create a sustainable artistic home.
 Today, the Farm is an International Center of Living Culture and Art Justice, a base for the ensemble’s extensive international touring, with year-round theatre training, performance exchange, conversations and convenings, greening and farming initiatives, and a popular indoor-outdoor traveling spectacle which takes place alongside the hills, pastures, river, and gardens of the Center.
-Recently Double Edge formally created an art justice board, comprised of its international ensemble and nine long term collaborators from African American, Latinx, Native American, Asian, and LGBT communities.
-The projects engaged in range from training exchange, freedom singing, producing, scholarship and work on access, equity, and inclusion in our own rural area and in communities around the country.
+Recently Double Edge has expanded its ‘living culture’ concept to include ‘art justice’ and developed a group of long term collaborators, who alongside the DE international Company, are developing programming including scholarship opportunities for underserved women, creative retreat and creation space with a focus on access for African American and Latino artists, and building a meetinghouse for Native youth gathering, named Ohketeau (to plant, to grow).
 The DE facilities include two performance and training spaces, production facilities, offices, archives, music room, and outdoor performance areas, an animal barn, vegetable gardens, and two additional properties: housing in the center of town for resident and emerging artists and DE’s Emerging Artists Studio; and a design house, with design offices, studios, costume shop, and set, costume, and prop storage.
-A vision of future facilities includes a public archive/gallery, a meeting house space called Ohketeau (meaning to plant something, to grow), which gives primacy to the voices of Native youth, and a fully developed farm.
+A vision of future facilities includes a public archive/gallery, the Ohketeau, which gives primacy to the voices of Native youth, and a fully developed farm.

 Double Edge Theatre is a thirty-six year-old artist-owned ensemble theater, founded in Boston in 1982 by Artistic Director Stacy Klein.
 Each member of the Ensemble is responsible for the art making as well as the business and board leadership.
 In 1994 Double Edge moved to a 100-acre Farm in the Ashfield Massachusetts Hilltowns, furthering the sustainability… Learn more >>